Geopolitics of the Arctic

 Arctic geopolitics is the area study of geopolitics on the Arctic region.
 The study of geopolitics deals with the "inalienable relationship between geography and politics", as it investigates the effects of the Earth's geography on politics and international relations.
 Arctic geopolitics focuses on the inter-state relations in the Arctic, which is the northernmost polar region.
 It is composed of the Arctic Ocean and its adjacent seas, and is home to around four million people.
 The states in or bordering the Arctic are commonly referred to as the Arctic Eight, and are the United States, Canada, Russia, Finland, the Kingdom of Denmark (Greenland), Norway, Iceland and Sweden.

-The Arctic is one of the Earth's most unique environments.
+The Arctic region is one of the Earth's most unique environments.
 It is seasonally snow and ice covered and the indigenous peoples inhabiting it, such as the Sami and the Inuit peoples, adapted to its extreme cold, making up about a third of the Arctic's population.
 They coexist with the Arctic's unique ecosystems, which are some of the world's most vulnerable to climate change.
 The Arctic is also home to what is estimated to be nearly a quarter of the world's oil, gas and mineral deposits.
 The United States Geological Survey (USGS) assesses that the resources within the Arctic Circle account for 22% of undiscovered but recoverable resources in the world.

 Geopolitical activity in the frozen Arctic has historically been fairly low.
 However, the onset of global warming is changing the region's geopolitical conditions.
 Over time, the Arctic melting is expected to reveal under-water resources and new shipping opportunities, which led to a fear of inter-state hostility in a scramble for new territories following the Russian flag planting on the North Pole sea bed in 2007.
 In reality, states bartered for unsettled territories in a peaceful manner after the Arctic states signed the 2008 Ilulissat Declaration committing themselves to peaceful cooperation, while events such as the Ukraine Crisis in 2014 had very marginal spill-over on the region.
 In 2019, most of the Arctic states are engaged in developing the governance of the region, such as bilateral agreements and Search and Rescue capabilities.

+Having become a highly geopolitical area, the Arctic Council was formed in 1996.
+It was formed as a primary step towards a union of Arctic states in an attempt to coordinate a common strategy for states, communities and natural resources that were affected by changes in the Arctic circle.
+There were five member states in founding Arctic Five and understanding their role in Arctic geopolitics and international politics is important to comprehend the ongoing conflicts regarding the natural resources and developments in the Arctic region.